MarketplaceUX/mow/strategy/reqs.md

   * <span>Apps = Get, which intiates download process.</span>
   * <span>Some apps may be downloaded but not installed.
 These would have CTA of "Install," which would initiate the install process.</span>
   * <span>Websites = Open, which opens site in browser</span>
+* On list pages, a touch-based user can tap a website to get "quick info," which would be a description of the site and possibly other data like # of likes.
+A pointer-based user could hover to see the same info.
+From the quick info, user could proceed to the detail page, or open site in browser, or dismiss/close the "quick info."
 * List pages are likely to have layouts that are different from one another (vs today's situation where they're all the same).
 * List pages are likely to display different content on different pages.
 E.g., "likes" might be displayed on the Popular page but not on the Trending page.
 * See [Figure][2]

 ## <a name="websitedetail"></a>Website Detail Page
+* <b>Note</b>: Website Language may get killed.
+A lot of work/overhead for little consumer value.
+[Discussion here][11].
 * User can view details about a website, including Title, Description, the logo or icon, the website categories, and the website languages.
 * User can view which "platforms" the website works on, e.g., mobile, tablet, desktop, and future things like watch or tv.
 * User can "open" a website, which launches the site in the user's browser.